matter-labs/zinc/zinc-book/src/05-operators/00-overview.md

 ## Arithmetic

 Arithmetic operators do not perform any kind of overflow checking.
-If an overflow happens, the Zinc VM will fail during proof generation.
+If an overflow happens, the Zinc VM will fail in runtime.

 #### Addition